marwamiro/sphere/README.rst

  make

-In some cases the CMake FindCUDA module will have troubles locating the CUDA SDK directory.
+In some cases the CMake FindCUDA module will have troubles locating the CUDA SDK directory, and will complain about `cutil_math.h` not being found.

 In that case, modify the `NVSDKCOMPUTE_ROOT` environment variable in `INSTALL.sh`, and execute it.

 After a successfull installation, the `sphere` executable will be located in the root folder.